ReRollBag/ReRollBag-BE/README.md

 |Marker| http://34.64.247.152:8080/docs/markers |
 |Notice| http://34.64.247.152:8080/docs/notices |

+---

+## Implementation

+* Improved user registration and login with enhanced security using JWT token and Spring Security.
+* Implementing admin account functionality using Authentication Filter
+* Increased development efficiency with Test-Driven Development (TDD) and generating API documentation using Spring REST Docs
+* Deploying the server using Google Cloud Platform (GCP)
+* Renting and returning a bag using Join feature of RDBMS
+* Building a database with a list structure using the JSON storage feature of MongoDB, and implementing token functionality using Redis' ExpireDB

+---

 ## Testing

 The project was developed using Test Driven Development, and the tests are located in the src/test/java directory.